GaneshPelluru/Begineers/02-modules/05-Markdown.md

 ### Definition: `Markdown` is a lightweight markup language used for formatting plain text documents.
 -  It was created by `John Gruber` and `Aaron Swartz` in `2004`.

-- The  goal of making it easy to write and read structured documents without requiring extensive knowledge of `HTML(Hyper Text Markup Language)` or other formatting languages.
+- The  goal of making it easy to write and read structured documents without requiring extensive knowledge of `HTML` or other formatting languages.

 Markdown uses simple syntax to indicate :
  1. Headings,